What to Expect When Recovering from Spinal Fusion Surgery

 While in the hospital, patients learn wound care, pain management, and proper ways to move, including how to get in and out of bed.

 At home, wound care continues and rest becomes a vital element of recovery.
 Physical therapy is introduced approximately a month post-op and continues throughout.

 Walking is key to a successful recovery.
 Patients are encouraged to walk very short distances and gradually “move the goalposts” throughout the recovery process.
 Within the first two months, muscles begin to heal and bone repair.
 During this time, learning to maintain good posture will create a habit that will help you successfully navigate the recovery period.

-Around months three and four, your physical therapy is focused on competing exercises that strengthen the spine and surrounding muscle groups without a full range of motion.
-This creates a support system for spine through core strength.
+Around months three and four, your physical therapy is focused on completing exercises that strengthen the spine and surrounding muscle groups without a full range of motion.
+This creates a support system for the spine through core strength.

 Your last two months of recovery introduces light weight training.
 You’re still likely to feel pain, stiffness and muscle soreness but focus on continued movement.
 Your therapist will also work on introducing more range of motion exercises.

 Patients can resume all activities without restrictions in month 6.
 Be smart and gently ease your back into everyday activities.